‘Game Of Thrones’ Final Season: New Season 8 Poster Is Revealed

-With only 24 days until the highly anticipated final season of Game of Thrones airs, the Season 8 poster has been revealed by HBO.
+With only 24 days until the highly anticipated final season of Game of Thrones begins, the Season 8 poster has been revealed by HBO.
 And, as to be expected, the theme for the last season of the hit epic fantasy series will focus on the battle for the iron throne.
 However, the network has also incorporated a chilling aspect to the Season 8 poster.

-Season 7 of Game of Thrones concluded with the Night King (Vladimir Furdik) raising one of Daenerys’ (Emilia Clarke) dragons from the freezing deeps of a lake beyond the Wall.
+Season 7 of Game of Thrones concluded with the Night King (Vladimir Furdik) raising one of Daenerys’ (Emilia Clarke) dragons from the freezing depths of a lake beyond the Wall.
 Which means that, as the Night King leads his army of the undead into Westeros, he also has the addition of an ice dragon.

 Jon Snow (Kit Harington) and Daenerys are somewhat prepared for the Night King’s attack, with their knowledge of what will kill the white walkers, and the Night King’s legion of undead wights.
 However, it will still be an uphill battle when each life lost has the potential of being risen again by the Night King to fight against the people of Westeros.

-In addition to the battle against the Night King, there is still conflict regarding who will is entitled to sit upon the iron throne.
+In addition to the battle against the Night King, there is still conflict regarding who is entitled to sit upon the iron throne.

 The new poster, released by HBO, reflects some of this conflict.
 The image shows the iron throne in close detail, letting fans know that the battle for ownership will continue in Season 8 of Game of Thrones.
 However, the bottom of the throne morphs into the head of a dragon.
 It is this bottom half of the image that now has fans speculating.